 Management System interconnection which is the basis for all applications used in reliability and market analysis and system planning.

-Off-Cycle Updates: Model updates which occurred between a triannual update cycle.
+Off-Cycle Updates Model updates which occurred between a biannual update cycle.

 Planning Model Change Request A Planning Model Change Request modifies MOD to model future transmission projects in the SSWG Cases.